 The Foundation of Sustainable Software

 Clean coding is professionalism: building software that adapts to future needs.
-It’s essential for resilient platforms like lifepurposeapp.com and microestimates.com.
-For practical advice and audits, experts like Clean Code Guy are useful resources.
+It’s essential for resilient platforms and long-lived products.
+For practical advice and audits, experts such as Clean Code Guy offer useful resources.

 Naming Things and Keeping Functions Simple